 Reporting Deputy: Sergeant Sean Liebrand

-This investigation is ongoing and anyone with additional information is encouraged to contact Master Investigator Cornett at 951-955-1700.
+This is an ongoing investigation.
+Additional suspects have been identified and further arrests are anticipated.
+Anyone with information regarding this case is asked to call Master Investigator Jim Peters at 951-955-1700.
 The Riverside County Sheriff’s Office wants to remind citizens of the dangers of illicit narcotics, many of which may contain Fentanyl.
 Fentanyl is a synthetic opioid that is 100 times stronger than morphine and can cause death or serious bodily harm.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrsd.org or call 1-888-Join-RSD